-A - Budgetary Comparison Schedule

-The District employs budget control by object codes and by individual appropriation accounts.
+A - Budgetary Comparison Schedule: The District employs budget control by object codes and by individual appropriation accounts.
 Budgets are prepared on the modified accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board.
 The budgets are revised during the year by the Board of Education to provide for revised priorities.
 Expenditures cannot legally exceed appropriations by major object code.
 The originally adopted and final revised budgets for the General Fund are presented as Required Supplementary Information.
 The basis of budgeting is the same as GAAP.

-B - Schedule of Changes in Total Other Postemployment Benefits (OPEB) Liability

-The Schedule of Changes in Total OPEB liability is presented to illustrate the elements of the District's Total OPEB liability.
+B - Schedule of Changes in Total Other Postemployment Benefits (OPEB) Liability: The Schedule of Changes in Total OPEB liability is presented to illustrate the elements of the District's Total OPEB liability.
 There is a requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, governments should present information for those years for which information is available.
 The District has not accumulated assets in a qualified trust for the purpose of paying the benefits related to the District's Total OPEB Liability.

-C - Schedule of the District's Proportionate Share of the Net Pension Liability

-The Schedule of the District's Proportionate Share of the Net Pension Liability is presented to illustrate the elements of the District's Net Pension Liability.
+C - Schedule of the District's Proportionate Share of the Net Pension Liability: The Schedule of the District's Proportionate Share of the Net Pension Liability is presented to illustrate the elements of the District's Net Pension Liability.
 There is a requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, governments should present information for those years for which information is available.

-D - Schedule of the District's Contributions

-The Schedule of the District's Contributions is presented to illustrate the District's required contributions relating to the pensions.
+D - Schedule of the District's Contributions: The Schedule of the District's Contributions is presented to illustrate the District's required contributions relating to the pensions.
 There is a requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, governments should present information for those years for which information is available.
+However, until a full 10- year trend is compiled, governments should present information for those years for which information is available.

-E - Changes of Benefit Terms

-There are no changes in benefit terms reported in the Required Supplementary Information.
+E - Changes of Benefit Terms: There are no changes in benefit terms reported in the Required Supplementary Information.

-F - Changes of Assumptions

-The District's Total OPEB Liability was measured as of June 30, 2016 using a discount rate of 2.85%.
+F - Changes of Assumptions: The District's Total OPEB Liability was measured as of June 30, 2016 using a discount rate of 2.85%.
 The Total OPEB Liability determined by the actuarial valuation as of June 30, 2017 used a discount rate of 3.58%.
 The Total OPEB Liability determined by the actuarial valuation as of June 30, 2018 used a discount rate of 3.87%.
 The Total OPEB Liability determined by the actuarial valuation as of June 30, 2019 used a discount rate of 2.79%.
+The Total OPEB Liability determined by the actuarial valuation as of June 30, 2019 used a discount rate of 2.79%.
+The Total OPEB Liability determined by the actuarial valuation as of June 30, 2019 used a discount rate of 2.66%.

-The discount rates used for the Public Employer's Retirement Fund B (PERF B) was 7.50, 7.65, 7.65, 7.15, 7.15 and 7.15 percent in the June 30, 2013, 2014, 2015, 2016, 2017 and 2018 actuarial reports, respectively.
+The discount rates used for the Public Employer's Retirement Fund B (PERF B) was 7.50, 7.65, 7.65, 7.15, 7.15, 7.15, 7.15 percent in the June 30, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020 actuarial reports, respectively.